Within This Page

 Building projects must place a balanced priority on the protection of building occupants and assets as well as the preservation of cultural resources.
 So, it is important to address the protection of the building's historic spaces, finishes, and collections in the design and implementation of safety and security measures.
-Because each historic buildings is unique, cost effective, synergistic, performance solutions developed in a collaborative environment will produce the best results.
+Because each historic building is unique, cost effective, synergistic, performance solutions developed in a collaborative environment will produce the best results.
 See also WBDG Whole Building Approach.

 Incorporate Life Safety Codes